 This proxy is solicited on behalf of our Board of Directors.
-The undersigned hereby constitutes and appoints Stephen P. Jeffery and James J. McDevitt and each of them, the true and lawful attorneys and proxies for the undersigned, to act and vote all of the undersigned's capital stock of Clarus Corporation, a Delaware corporation, at the Annual Meeting of Stockholders to be held at Hilton Gardens Inn, 4025 Windward Plaza, Alpharetta, Georgia 30005, at 9:00 a.m. on , 2002, and at any and all adjournments thereof, for the purposes of considering and acting upon the matters proposed by Clarus Corporation that are identified below.
+The undersigned hereby constitutes and appoints Stephen P. Jeffery and James J. McDevitt and each of them, the true and lawful attorneys and proxies for the undersigned, to act and vote all of the undersigned's capital stock of Clarus Corporation, a Delaware corporation, at the Annual Meeting of Stockholders to be held at Hilton Gardens Inn, 4025 Windward Plaza, Alpharetta, Georgia 30005, at 9:00 a.m. on Tuesday, May 21, 2002, and at any and all adjournments thereof, for the purposes of considering and acting upon the matters proposed by Clarus Corporation that are identified below.
 This proxy when properly executed will be voted in accordance with the specifications made herein by the undersigned stockholder.
 If no direction is made, this proxy will be voted FOR the election of the nominees for director listed below and the other proposal.

-FOLD AND DETACH HERE

-[X] Please votes as example dark ink
+FOLD AND DETACH HERE [X] Please mark your votes as in this example using dark ink only.